-5.5 CA Peer Group
+5.4 CA Peer Group

 In April 2013, the Certification Acceptance agencies formed an informal peer group for the purpose of sharing information and lessons learned on the Federal-aid Highway Program.
 The group meets quarterly, and invites the ADOT LPA Section to participate when necessary.
 This forum provides another method of disseminating important information to LPAs, as well as monitoring the needs of the CA community.
-Representatives from each of the following CA agencies actively participate in the peer group.
+At least one representative from each CA agency actively participates in the peer group.